jshims/blog/clki7w5s5000l09ms7j9o2pw1.md

 flutterfire configure -acom.packagename.app
 ```

 Another solution would have been to go to Firebase and manually copy-paste the information to the firebase\_options.dart file, but I opted for the automatic solution.

+As for multiple build variants, I just separated them by what the build mode was and returned the respectable FirebaseOption in the `firebase_options.dart` file.